 - 1/2 cup coarse or raw sugar

-Using a pizza cutter (or a knife and a straight-edge, such as a clean ruler), neatly cut dough int 4.5" squares and transfer to a parchment-paper-lined baking sheet (you will need to gather the scraps and re-roll them out to make all 10 turnovers).
+- Use a rolling pin to roll to 1/8", and neatly cut dough into 4.5" squares (I like to use a pizza cutter or a knife and a ruler).
+Transfer to a parchment-paper-lined baking sheet (you will need to gather the scraps and re-roll them out to make all 10 turnovers).

-Fold one opposite (without chocolate) corner of each square over to the other and use the tines of a fork to seal each turnover.
+- Carefully fold one corner of each square over to the other to cover the chocolate filling, and use the tines of a fork to seal each turnover.

-Bake on 400F for 20 minutes, or until turnovers are lightly golden brown.
+- Bake on 400F (200C) oven for 20 minutes, or until turnovers are lightly golden brown.